Furnace Efficiency Ratings and What They Mean

-There are several things to think about when you invest in a new furnace:
+There are several things to consider when you invest in a new replacement furnace:

 - What is your budget for a new furnace?

-Coastal Service Experts is here to help clear up any confusion with what the furnace efficiency rating is and what it means for your home and your budget.
+Coastal Service Experts is here to help explain what the furnace efficiency rating is and what it means for your home and your budget.

-The furnace efficiency rating helps establish how much energy will be needed to heat your home and, ultimately, how much it will cost you.
+The furnace efficiency rating helps establish how much energy will be needed to heat your home and, in the long run, how much it will cost you.
 Basically, the higher your furnace efficiency rating the less energy your heating equipment needs to heat your home.

-The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that shows how much heat the furnace will supply compared to the amount of energy needed to produce the heat.
+The AFUE (Annual Fuel Utilization Efficiency) rating is the figure that tells you how much heat the furnace will supply compared to the amount of energy required to produce the heat.
 For example, if your heating equipment has a AFUE rating of 80%, this means 20% of energy used is lost and 80% actually becomes heat for your home.